 |I-D-1||nucleic acid-mediated--therapeutic/prophylactic use|

 It is not anticipated that inactivated microorganisms will pose a threat to the environment.
 Accordingly, the risk analysis process is used to ensure that the biotechnology-derived microorganism is properly characterized and inactivated, rather than to evaluate proposed environmental releases of inactivated products.
-Example of Category I SIF

 Category II biologics include biotechnology-derived live vaccines containing gene deletions and\or heterologous marker genes.
-Example of Category II SIF

 |III-A||live vectored organisms|